This post contains affiliate links.

 AGSA memory game (Australian Gallery of South Australia)

-This memory gameOpens in a new tab. is proposed by the Australian Gallery of South Australia and features paintings by Australian artists.
+This memory game is proposed by the Australian Gallery of South Australia and features paintings by Australian artists.
 The cards illustrate works of art in the collection of the Art Gallery of South Australia, including a selection of iconic paintings from the Elder Wing of Australian Art.

 Cards are square-shaped with a width of about 5.5 cm.